goldfirere/singletons/README.md

 updated for this to really work out.
 In the meantime, users who wish to experiment with this feature have two options:

-1) The module `Data.Singletons.TypeRepStar` has all the definitions possible for making `*` the promoted version of `TypeRep`, as `TypeRep` is currently implemented.
+1) The module `Data.Singletons.TypeRepTYPE` has all the definitions possible for making `*` the promoted version of `TypeRep`, as `TypeRep` is currently implemented.
 The singleton associated with `TypeRep` has one constructor:

     ```haskell
-    newtype instance Sing :: Type -> Type where
+    newtype instance Sing :: forall (rep :: RuntimeRep).
+TYPE rep -> Type where
-      STypeRep :: TypeRep a -> Sing a
+      STypeRep :: forall (rep :: RuntimeRep). (a :: TYPE rep).
+TypeRep a -> Sing a
     ```

+   (Recall that `type * = TYPE LiftedRep`.)
 Thus, a `TypeRep` is stored in the singleton constructor.
 However, any datatypes that store `TypeRep`s will not generally work as expected; the built-in promotion mechanism will not promote `TypeRep` to `*`.

 2) The module `Data.Singletons.CustomStar` allows the programmer to define a subset of types with which to work.
 See the Haddock documentation for the function